Paris' Best Coffee Roasters, vol I

 Cafe Nuances

 Café Nuances is a more recent addition to the coffee roasting scene in Paris, popping up in neighborhoods that needed good coffee, and quickly expanding!
+It’s a good cup of coffee.
 We absolutely love it.
 If you’re in the area, don’t miss out on a cup of their filter (usually a bit of a lighter roast), and some tasty, tasty pastries and cookies.

 Do note: none of their locations have a toilet, and the lighting can be a little harsh.
 If you’re looking for a cozy vibe, this might not be the place for you.
 However, if you’re looking for a pick-me-up to go while wandering the streets, this would be the perfect choice.
 Also, they have shops in the 1st, 6th, and 8th arrondissements, so you’ve got options.